rasbot/bigfoot-sighting-generator/README.md

   <p>Sighting counts per state.</p>
 </div>

-Since Washington is my home, and by the sighting counts by state it is most probable that I share my home with bigfoot, zooming in on the state to see sightings by county shows that most sightings are concentrated in King county.
-This means that bigfoot shares the same country as I do.
+Since Washington is my home, and by the sighting counts by state it is most probable that I share my home with bigfoot, zooming in on the state to see sightings by county shows that most sightings are concentrated in Pierce county.
+This means that bigfoot lives in the neighboring county (which is probably why I only see deer and coyotes in the woods next to my place).

 <div align="center">
   <img src="images/plotly_WA.png" width="700" height="auto"/>